-Here is our list of the top "don'ts" in Ireland - things to avoid.
+Here is my list of the top "Don'ts" in Ireland - things to avoid.
 In order to really enjoy your vacation.
 And be welcome back at any time.

 1. Don't Forget the Basic Rule of Driving on the Left